What Is a Home Insurance Broker?

 | Contingency Bonus | Volume/retention-based bonus from insurer |

-Some brokers — particularly those handling very complex or commercial situations — may also charge a broker fee paid directly by the client.
+Some brokers, particularly those handling very complex or specialty situations, may also charge a broker fee paid directly by the client, typically $50 to $250 per policy for straightforward placements and higher for surplus-lines work.
+In states like California, a producer must post a $10,000 broker bond before charging any additional fees.
 Always ask upfront whether any fees apply.

 Key Benefits of Using a Home Insurance Broker